What are Ear, Nose, and Throat Conditions?

 - Procedure Recovery Location

 Though ENT conditions are not often emergency situations, the symptoms and discomfort can often feel like a big deal.
-If you find yourself in pain or unable to sleep due to your ENT condition, we encourage you to stop by University Urgent Care center today.
+If you find yourself in pain or unable to sleep due to your ENT condition, we encourage you to stop by University Urgent Care in Fort Worth, TX today.
 Our skilled, board-certified medical staff and advanced laboratory technology allow us to provide superior care in a timely manner, helping you to feel better, faster.
 Serving the greater DFW area with compassionate and personalized medical care, we are confident that we can address your symptoms and help you on your way toward recovery.